ArthurBarthur/ArthursAudioBPs/README.md

 # Included Feature Examples
 - (NEW in V007)Rollplates; an evolution of the existing noteplates.
 Registers rolling objects as well, and uses physics for note velocity.
 - Source effects(user modulation while simulating)
--'NoteRunner' synth music based on physics and world-Z
+- NoteRunner; synth music based on physics and world-Z
 - Midi input/output
 - Spatial propagation
 - Modular Synth Preset Randomizer